+Escape from the House of Mercyis a work which is influenced by historical information about workhouses, poorhouses, laundries and other supposedly benevolent institutions, primarily for women and girls, in the US and in Ireland.
 Escape from the House of Mercy is a 21st-century women's view of our social support systems measuring both the ground gained and the distance yet to be traveled.
 Leading this embodiment of buried stories are the eight dancers of Catherine Gallant/DANCE.
-Costumes are by Ivana Drazic.

 The House of Mercy was one of a number of institutions at Inwood Hill Park, NYC.
 These included the Magdalen Asylum for unwed mothers (part of the Magdeline Laundry system run by the Catholic Church in both Ireland and the US) and the House of Rest for tuberculosis patients.
 The House of Mercy was a home for “abandoned and troubled women”, in fact, it was closer to a workhouse or prison to which most inhabitants were brought against their wills.
 Here a young woman could be locked up for years for an offense such as dancing in public or walking alone at night.
 Inhabitants were routinely punished with starvation diets, head shaving, and restraints.
 In 1895 three girls managed to escape the institution on whose walls were inscribed “I wish I was dead” and “God help me get out”.
 This inhumane and demoralizing treatment, in the guise of rehabilitation, was part of an era when the rights of the poor, especially women, were completely denied.
 Choreographer, Catherine Gallant invites the audience to wonder why this invisible place from the past is important now and how history connects us to the present discussion regarding the rights and privileges of women and disenfranchised people in the world.

 Catherine Gallant/Dance first presented Escape from the House of Mercy on Thursday, June 27 and Friday, June 28, 2019in Inwood Hill Park in Upper Manhattan.
 The 30 minute outdoor performance featured seven dancers and a live band playing New Orleans funeral music directed by Kevin Blancq.
 In addition, a walking tour was led by local Inwood, NYC historian, Cole Thompson.
 The tour focused on the history of the park as participants traveled up the path towards the original location of the House of Mercy, which was demolished in 1933.
 Videos and photos below:

 Catherine Gallant, (choreographer) has been creating work in NYC over the past 30 years.
 Catherine Gallant/DANCE brings dance to new audiences through direct interaction with the public.
 Ms. Gallant's work has been performed in Times Square, a pedestrian block of E. 91st Street in Manhattan, Green-Wood Cemetery, and Inwood Hill Park.
 She has also presented work at the 92Y Harkness Dance Center, City Center Studios, WestFest, Danspace St. Mark’s (Dance Access), American Dance Guild and Jacob's Pillow's Inside/Out Series.
 Ms. Gallant’s work has been supported by Jody and John Arnhold, LMCC, Chashama, The Harkness Foundation for Dance, Foundation for Contemporary Arts and Partnerships for Parks/City Parks Foundation.
 Catherine is also the director of Dances by Isadora which, since 1989, performs, teaches and collaborates with dancers throughout the world.

 Catherine is the US performer of Jerome Bel’s recent work, Isadora Duncan.
 She began her study of the technique of Isadora Duncan in 1982 with Julia Levien and is a founding member of the Duncan Archive duncanarchive.org.
 Catherine has been the full-time NYCDOE dance educator at PS 89 in Manhattan since 1998.
 She and her students were featured in the Emmy-nominated PBS documentary, PS DANCE!
 Catherine is on the faculty of the Dance Education Laboratory (DEL).
 Ms. Gallant is a graduate of the Boston Conservatory and holds an MFA in Dance from Temple University.www.dancesbyisadora.comwww.catherinegallantdance.com